yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 wl0_wds; List of WDS peer mac addresses (xx:xx:xx:xx:xx:xx, space separated) }}}

-(Note: All APs must be on the same wireless channel and share the same encryption settings)
+(Note: All APs must be on the same wireless channel and share the same encryption settings.
+If you don't get it running with WPA-PSK the reason can be that a non-OpenWRT system doesn't support it.
+You can still try WEP.)

 For security reasons, it's recommended that you leave wl0_lazywds off and use wl0_wds to control WDS access to your AP. wl0_wds functions as an access list of peers to accept connections from and peers to try to connect to; the peers will either need the mac address of your AP in their wl0_wds list, or wl0_lazywds enabled.

 == OpenWRT wireless bridge ==